metabase/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 ## Note about Azure

-If you're using Azure, you'll may need to use Azure AD B2C.
+If you're using Azure, you may need to use Azure AD B2C.
 Check out their [tokens overview](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tokens-overview).

 ## Example code using JWT